amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 # O(n) - Linear time

 Linear running time algorithms are very common.
-It implies visiting every element from the input in the worst-case scenario.
+Linear runtime means that the program visits every element from the input.

-Linear time complexity _`O(n)`_ means that as the input grows, the algorithms take proportionally longer.
-A function with a linear time complexity has a growth rate.
+Linear time complexity _`O(n)`_ means that as the input grows, the algorithms take proportionally longer to complete.

 Some examples:

 ## The largest item on an unsorted array

 Let's say you want to find the maximum value from an unsorted array.